centreon/centreon-documentation/versioned_docs/version-21.10/installation/installation-of-a-central-server/using-sources.md

 ### Secure the database

-Since MariaDB 10.5, it is necessary to secure the database's installation before installing Centreon.
+Since MariaDB 10.5, it is mandatory to secure the database's root access before installing Centreon.
+Run the following command:

-Answer yes to all questions except "Disallow root login remotely?".
-It is mandatory to set a password for the **root** user of the database.
-You will need this password during the [web installation](../web-and-post-installation.md).

 ```shell
 mysql_secure_installation
 ```

+* Answer **yes** to all questions except "Disallow root login remotely?".
+* It is mandatory to set a password for the **root** user of the database.
+You will need this password during the [web installation](../web-and-post-installation.md).

-> For more information, please see [official MariaDB documentation](https://mariadb.com/kb/en/mysql_secure_installation/).
+> For more information, please see the [official MariaDB documentation](https://mariadb.com/kb/en/mysql_secure_installation/).

 ## Server name